ruanyf/openrecord-demos/README.md

 ## Demo06: `limit()` and `offset()`

-If you want to get all records, you simply do the following.
+If you want to get all records, simply do the following.

 ```javascript
 const customers = await Customer;